 The Plaintiff alleges that in order to make the MacBook Pros thinner and sleeker, Apple used thin flexible ribbon cables to connect the display screen to the display controller board.
 The cables will function normally for year or two.
 However, over time, with the normal activity of simply opening and closing the laptop, the display cable wears down.
 It tears or becomes damaged since the cable is too short and rubs against the display board.

-This causes the display screen to begin to have a “stage-lighting” effect, in which the screen will display alternating patches of light and darkness on the bottom of the display.
+This issue, colloquially known as “flexgate,” causes the display screen to begin to have a “stage-lighting” effect, in which the screen will display alternating patches of light and darkness on the bottom of the display.
 Eventually, the screen will completely fail, causing the laptop to be entirely unusable.
 Unfortunately, this defect tends to become a problem outside of Apple’s standard one-year warranty period.

-Plaintiff alleges that the defective MacBook Pro screens are caused by Apple’s design of the display flex cables to be extremely thin and short, in order to fit within its sleek MacBook Pro design.
+Plaintiff alleges that the defective MacBook Pro screens are caused by Apple’s poor design of the display flex cables; they are particularly thin and short in order to fit within the sleek MacBook Pro design.
 Apple could have designed a longer display flex cable.
-It could have designed the laptop so that the display flex cables aren’t connected to the display screen, causing the entire expensive display screen needing to be replaced due to a cable failure.
+The company also could have designed the laptop so that the display flex cables aren’t connected to the display screen, which causes the entire expensive display screen to require replacement in the event of a cable failure.

 If you’ve experienced a failure of your MacBook Pro’s display screen and would like updates on the status of the class action or are interested in getting in touch with us, please submit your information here or call (310) 824-5600.
 PARRIS Law Firm and the Plaintiff want Apple to disclose the defective nature of the display cables, refund consumers’ MacBook Pro repair and replacement costs, and expand AppleCare and the display repair program service to other affected MacBook Pro models.